kartoza/awesome-geodata/README.md

 ## Software

-Software and software plugins which provide effective data access and cataloguing services.
+Software, platforms, and plugins which provide effective data access and cataloguing services.

 ### Esri